 The Hyundai Excel was a successor to Pony however in various markets it was sold under Pony nameplate and acted as the third generation Pony.
 As for Excel nameplate it was the 2nd generation model that was produced between 1989 and 1995 and was the first-ever front wheel drive car developed by the South Korean manufacturer.
 Like Pony, the Excel was also designed by renowned Italian automobile designer Giorgetto Giugiaro and carried Mitsubishi engines under its hood.

 As a taxi in our market, the Excel carried a Mitsubishi-sourced 1.3 liter (1,298cc) Orion 4G13 SOHC engine under its hood which was good for punching out nearly 83hp.
-Unlike its South Korean cousin Daewoo Racer which had a 4-speed manual gearbox, the Hyundai Excel had a 5-speed manual transmission which was considered a plus.
-The fuel consumption as well as maintenance cost was much lower than the Daewoo since the same engine was serving with Mitsubishi Lancers in our market, and since it was all Japanese-tech under its skin, it was much easier for local mechanics to cope up with.
+The fuel consumption as well as maintenance cost was much lower than the Daewoo because the same engine was serving with Mitsubishi Lancers in our market, and since it was all Japanese-tech under its skin, it was much easier for local mechanics to cope up with.

 The distinguishing characteristic of these Hyundai Excel yellow cabs was a unique taxi identification lamp mounted on top of its roof.
 While the rest of the lot had typical rectangular lamp, the Excel had a large roundish lamp with a tomb-like protrusion.
 This made it stand out from the rest and was easily identifiable from distance even in night time.
 Plus the rear wheel arch used to have a small black piece which covered lower part of the rear doors, which was also something exclusive to the Hyundai Excel.